Conversation

 }

-Conversation’s reference type.
+Conversation’s type.

 Description